 With air travel becoming more and more difficult, many travelers have begun seeking out destinations within driving distance of their homes.
 Although Texas is a huge state—one that can take days to drive across—there are plenty of “drive-to” destinations within easy reach of Texas’ major metro areas.

 Of course, each of Texas’ largest cities is a destination unto itself.
 However, for local residents looking for a quick weekend escape, or for out-of-town visitors looking for a day trip from their primary vacation destination, the following are easy drives to interesting places.

-Salado: Whether you want a romantic getaway or a quiet weekend along, Salado is the perfect spot.
+- Salado: Whether you want a romantic getaway or a quiet weekend alone, Salado is the perfect spot.
 Offering fine bed and breakfast inns, as well as quaint shops, dynamic water gardens, and carriage tours, Salado is sure to put your mind at ease.

 - Brazosport Area: Not a town, but rather a collection of communities, the Brazosport area offers visitors to the Texas coast plenty to see and do.